 The formula for density (ρ - Greek lower-case letter rho) expressed in terms of the body's volume (v) and its mass (m) is the equation:

 Solving for mass or volume requires straightforward transformations which we used in constructing the density calculator above.
 The formula is valid for homogenous materials where the density of all points in the object equals its total mass divided by its total volume.
 Determining the density of a gas or liquid may require the use of specialized equipment like a hydrometer, a dasymeter or a Coriolis flow meter.
-If the object is of heterogenous density a piece-wise approach may be preferred.
+If the object is of heterogeneous density a piece-wise approach may be preferred.

 One should further take into account that this formula is not applicable if the measured volume contains voids (air, vacuum, liquid, gas or solid other than the substance of interest) the calculation would instead result in "bulk density" and not volumetric mass density.
 Empirical or geometrical estimation of the void fraction of the volume can be performed in order to arrive at the volume of the substance itself.
 These are obviously not supported by our tool.

 How to find density?
 Calculation examples